Brgraul/quantum/README.md

 Unless wanting to make a global install, we encourage to first create a virtual environment and install only after activating it.

 ## Usage

-The project contains a set of notebooks that allow you to play with the implementation of the tensor network plus a full classification architecture, and the necessary quantum circuit, tensor network and data utility functions.
+The project contains a set of notebooks that allow you to play with the implementation of the tensor network plus binary classification example based on the MNIST dataset, and the necessary quantum circuit, tensor network and data utility functions.

 ### Notebooks